yangli-learning/TrajectoryCompletion/README.md

 GPStudio
 ========
-Repository for paper *Knowledge-Based Trajectory Completion from Sparse GPS Samples*, by Yang Li, Yangyan Li, Dimitrios Gunopulos, and Leonidas Guibas, published in Proceedings of ACM SIGSPATIAL 2016.
+Source code and demo for paper *Knowledge-Based Trajectory Completion from Sparse GPS Samples*, by Yang Li, Yangyan Li, Dimitrios Gunopulos, and Leonidas Guibas, published in Proceedings of ACM SIGSPATIAL 2016.

 Requirements and Dependencies